Mabel Hite

-Mabel Hite (May 30, 1883 – October 22, 1912) was a vaudeville comedian and musical comedy actress.
+Mabel Hite (May 30, 1883 – October 22, 1912) was an American vaudeville comedian and musical comedy actress.

 Life and career

 Hite was born in Ashland, Kentucky, on May 30, 1883, the daughter of Lewis and Elsie Hite.
 Her family relocated to Pocatello, Idaho, in the late 1880s and then Kansas City, Missouri, in the mid-1890s, where her father found employment at the Owl Drug Store.
 A native of Michigan, he later became the first vice-president of the newly formed Kansas City local of the National Association of Drug Clerks.
 Elsie Hite, originally from Illinois, would accompany her daughter throughout her early career which began at about age eleven in amateur theater as the 'Lord Chancellor' in Gilbert and Sullivan's comic opera Iolanthe.